kesavanm/handy-tools/README.md

 ## Version Control
 This repository uses automatic version incrementing.
 The version number is stored in `version.txt` and follows semantic versioning (MAJOR.MINOR.PATCH).

-- MAJOR version for incompatible API changes
+- MAJOR version for incompatible API changes (x.0.0)
-- MINOR version for added functionality in a backward compatible manner
+- MINOR version for added functionality in a backward compatible manner (0.x.0)
-- PATCH version for backward compatible bug fixes
+- PATCH version for backward compatible bug fixes (0.0.x)

-When merging into the master branch, the patch version is automatically incremented.
+When merging into the master branch, the patch version is automatically incremented using Git hooks.

 ## Author
 Please send your bug(s)/comments to hi@kesavan.info.
 Visit https://kesavan.info to find more.